poromauri/web-development-with-js/README.md

 Use as you wish, but still read the license from LICENSE.

-In master branch, a clean slate which just logs to console.
+In mster branch, a clean slate which just logs to console.

 In "reduxed" branch, a simple application with Redux and React.